What are the differences between native apps, web apps and hybrid apps?

 Do I have to pay ongoing fees to the app stores?

 If your magazine is a free-to-read publication title (trade, corporate, association or community magazine), there are no ongoing fees to publish your native apps on the Apple App Store and Google Play.
+We will distribute your magazines into the app stores free of charge.

 If your publication is a paid title, you have the option of charging readers via the Apple App Store and Google Play i.e. In-app purchase.